nelson888/java-rest-client/README.md

 # Java REST client

 This project is a Java library for working with REST services.
 It provides a client that can send requests to a REST server.
-It was written in Java 7
+It was written in Kotlin.
+The architecture of this client is inspired from the Java 9 Http Client

 ## Architecture